 - View License Information

 This command will display the information about the installed license for the software.
-Info button will display information about the add-on modules enabled by the license.

 • Special notes

 - Watchdog Timer is not simulated (CLRWDT instruction is executed as NOP)